nuodb/terraform-provider-nuodbaas/docs/data-sources/project.md

   * `Failed` - The project has failed to achieve a usable state
   * `Deleting` - The project has been marked for deletion, which is in progress
   * `RotatingCertificates` - TLS certificates rotation is in progress for this domain
+  * `Upgrading` - Project version upgrade is in progress